Bloating, belching and intestinal gas: How to avoid them

 Bloating, burping and passing gas are natural and are usually caused by swallowed air or the breakdown of food through digestion.
 You may experience gas and gas pains only occasionally or repeatedly in a single day.

 When gas and gas pains interfere with your daily activities, there may be something wrong.
 Find out how to reduce or avoid gas and gas pains, and when you may need to see your doctor.

 Bloating: Gas buildup in your stomach and intestines

 When gas doesn't pass through belching or flatulence, it can build up in the stomach and intestines and lead to bloating.
-Bloating is often accompanied by abdominal pain — either mild and dull or sharp and intense.
+With bloating, you may also have abdominal pain that can vary from mild and dull to sharp and intense.
 Passing gas or having a bowel movement may relieve the pain.